Table of Contents

-- Main goal is to teach the clients skills to cope with stress, regulate emotions and improve relationships with others.
+- The main goal is to teach skills to cope with stress, regulate emotions and improve relationships with others.

-- Motivation & Commitment, as well as skills training component are emphasised
+- Motivation & Commitment, as well as a skills training component, are emphasized

-- Some NHS Trusts only offer Emotional Regulation group without full treatment
+- Some NHS Trusts only offer Emotional Regulation groups without full treatment.

 - Commonly offered by the NHS